katjatuma/katjatuma.github.io/index.md

 </h5>

 <ul style="text-align: left;">
+<li> Software Threat Analysis: Build-It-Break-It-Fix-It, is offered on the MSc of Computer Science at TU/e </li>
-<li> Data Structures and Algorithms for AI (BSc course with 300 students)</li>
+<li> Data Structures and Algorithms for AI, was taught to BSc course with 300 students at the VU</li>
-<li> Software Threat Analysis: Build-It-Break-It-Fix-It, taught to MSc of Computer Security </li>
+<li> Software Threat Analysis: Build-It-Break-It-Fix-It, was taught to MSc of Computer Security at the VU</li>
 </ul>

 <p style="text-align: left;">
-Co-teaching at the VU:
+Co-teaching:
 </p>

 <ul style="text-align: left;">
-<li> Security Experiments and Measures, taught by Fabio Massacci to MSc of Computer Security </li>
+<li> Security Experiments and Measures, MSc of Computer Security </li>
 <li> Guest lecture in the M.Sc course Software Oriented Design (405061) coordinated and taught by at the Software and Sustainability (S2) research group. </li>
 </ul>